kny5/fabacademy_antonio_anaya/docs/assignments/week03.md

 Review:

 I've learned Xdesign and I found it very complicated at first even as a Solidworks user.
-My main OS is Linux and I've made this list to make Xdesign work fluid and efficiently.
+My main OS is Linux.

-Linux recommendations:
+#### Linux configuration:
 Chromium works better than Firefox.
 Activate Hardware acceleration.
 Force hardware GPU use.*